Skip to product information

 Preston grabbed Rick by the face, forcing the man to look him straight in the eyes.
 He leaned in close, his stare never wavering.
 He brought the scalpel up and held it off to the side.
 Rick’s eyes darted to the blade, but Preston yanked on his head to get his focus back.
 He wanted to see the terror in Rick’s eyes when he opened up the prick’s neck.

-Read An Excerpt - Russian Hill
+Read An Excerpt: Russian Hill

 I sat on the bench and understood why the victim loved to sit there.
 The view was idyllic and peaceful.
 I wonder how the killer found out about this park or how he even came upon her.
 Certainly he didn’t happen by and say, “Hey, I think I’ll kill that lady.”